viggo-gascou/EuroEval/docs/datasets/polish.md

 ### KPWr-NER

-This dataset was published in [this paper](https://aclanthology.org/L12-1574/) and is part of the KPWr (KrakówPoland Wrocław) corpus - a free Polish corpus annotated with various types of linguistic entities including named entities.
+This dataset was published in [this paper](https://aclanthology.org/L12-1574/) and is part of the KPWr ("Korpus Języka Polskiego Politechniki Wrocławskiej" - "Polish Corpus of Wrocław University of Technology") corpus - a free Polish corpus annotated with various types of linguistic entities including named entities.
 The corpus was created to serve as training and testing material for Machine Learning algorithms and is released under a Creative Commons licence.
 The named entity annotations include persons,